-With more than four decades of experience in complex problem-solving in domestic relations and family law, Richard Colten provides discreet, comprehensive and zealous client representation through negotiation, mediation/arbitration, and litigation at both trial and appellate court levels.
+With more than four decades of experience in complex problem-solving in domestic relations and family law, Dick Colten provides discreet, comprehensive and zealous client representation through negotiation, mediation/arbitration, and litigation at both trial and appellate court levels.
 Recognizing that clients dealing with domestic relations issues are often undergoing emotional turmoil and situational disruptions that greatly impact their lives, he offers reasoned and expert legal advice, suggests strategy, and proposes alternative courses of action to steer a case through dispute resolution with both a high degree of professional skill and personal understanding and compassion.
 His background and know-how enable him often to craft innovative approaches leading to resourceful solutions to difficult issues.

 Dick Colten employs a team approach to the practice of domestic relations law that puts the needs and best interests of the client at the forefront of his representation.
 Experience having shown that a well-informed and involved client is a valuable asset in achieving the best outcome, he informs clients about the laws and procedures that will govern the conduct of their cases and invites their participation in all appropriate respects.
 With additional skilled practitioners in diverse legal disciplines within the firm available to consult as appropriate, and a roster of prominent outside business, vocational, valuation and other experts accessible as needed, Dick vigorously and creatively guides clients through difficult and often confusing personal and family matters.